-You can see the current seismic activity happening at Arenal Volcano on our seismometer that is continuously actively monitoring the volcano.
+Additionally, you can see the current seismic activity happening at Arenal Volcano on the seismograph that is actively monitoring the volcano.
 Currently, this data is being remotely monitored by OVSICORI.

 The Observatory Museum is open every day from 8:00 a.m. to 6:00 p.m. for self-guided tours.